 2. Use less gas

 With fuel costs rocketing, now is the perfect time to do a home energy check, or to get a smart meter, and reduce those bills.
 If you’re looking to reduce your carbon footprint, find ways to use less gas, and opt for clean electricity instead.
 Switching suppliers to one that provides renewable electricity and gas is really simple and is a great way to help reduce carbon and to make a more eco home.

 3. Choose solar panels

 Solar panels might be a more expensive option up front, but they have become increasingly cost-effective over the years.
 According to Mark, all available roof space in Britain which is south or south-westerly facing should be utilised for solar energy.

 As well as being a truly renewable energy source, solar panels help reduce electricity bills and keep your carbon footprint down.
 Find out more in our solar energy guide.

-4. Get smart at home
+4. Get smart about your eco home

-5. Choose triple glazing
+5. Choose triple glazing for an eco home

 Triple glazing, which adds a third pane of glass to double glazing, is a great way to make your home truly energy efficient.
 While double glazing has become standard for many new homes, Mark believes we should be choosing triple glazing where we can.